Dsup: Function and structure

 Dsup is known to bind to free DNA, but it binds more tightly to nucleosomes, the typical packed form of DNA in eukaryotic cells.
 Its nucleosome binding domain is vaguely similar to the one in HMGN proteins.
+Dsup localized to nuclear DNA reduces single-strand breaks and double-strand breaks when subjected to ionizing radiation.

 Molecular dynamic simulation of Dsup in complex with DNA shows that it is an intrinsically disordered protein.
 Its flexibility and electrostatic charge helps it bind to DNA and form aggregates.